Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

-With different advantages, such as its unaltered nature and limited supply that can enhance scarcity and demand, Ethereum Classic could be a good investment in 2021.
+With different advantages, such as its unaltered nature and limited supply that can enhance scarcity and demand, Ethereum Classic could be a good investment.

 Even ETC Google searches lag behind compared to other coins.
-Google searches for Ethereum, on the other hand, are on the rise, “eclipsing search interest during the height of the last Ether (ETH) bull run” (as stated by Coin Telegraph).
+Google searches for Ethereum, on the other hand, are on the rise, “eclipsing search interest during the height of the last Ether (ETH) bull run”, as stated by the Cointelegraph.

-Ethereum Classic is also a major target of online attacks, which is damaging to ETC’s image itself.
-Many believe that unless Ethereum Classic switches to proof-of-stake consensus, attacks may continue.
+Ethereum Classic has also been a major target of online attacks, which is damaging to ETC’s image.
+Many believe that unless Ethereum Classic switches to proof of stake these attacks may continue.

-But hey: investing in ETC in 2021 is not a bad idea at all.
+But hey, investing in ETC in 2022 is not a bad idea at all.
 All you have to do is analyse its risk-reward potential and decide for yourself if you should add ETC to your portfolio!